For business leaders

 Inconsistent URL parameter handling

-If /shoes?color=red and /shoes?color=red both exist, you've created duplicate content.
-Normalise spelling and parameter order server-side.
+If /shoes?color=red and /shoes?clr=red both exist for the same filter, you've created duplicate content.
+Normalize parameter names and ordering server-side.

 Blocking everything and hoping for the best